 Credit Suisse has already won a court order to move the Chicago case from state to federal court, where it expects to get more sympathetic hearings.
 Iavarone saif he will file next week to remand the case back to Cook County court.

-Other former Credit Suisse brokers who are not plaintiffs in the Chicago case also said they received letters demanding return of overpayments.
-The overpayments are believed to be for payouts on fee-based advisory accounts collected in advance of the quarter in which the brokers left for other firms.
+Other former Credit Suisse brokers who are not plaintiffs in the Chicago case said they have also received letters demanding return of payments.
+The alleged overpayments are believed to have been made on fee-based advisory accounts collected in advance of the quarter in which the brokers left for other firms.
 One broker said he has already paid taxes on some of those payments.

 The bank demanded that Hutchinson return $673,583, an amount that he had returned on November 11, 2015, and that Credit Suisse cashed on December 31, according to a canceled check attached as an exhibit to the legal complaint.
 “Credit Suisse’s record keeping is apparently seriously flawed,” Iavarone wrote on May 19, 2016, to Stephen Kramarsky, a New York lawyer representing the bank in the compensation cases.

 A Credit Suisse spokesman did not return calls for comment.